-Cyber security is not just securing your PC & mobile devices from the Trojans and Malware attacks; it is more about securing your networks.
-You need to secure every party of your network.
-A free and open public Wi-Fi usually brings a smile on everyone’s face, but the fact is that these open public Wi-Fi networks are highly prone to cyber attacks, especially when you are traveling.
+Cybersecurity is not just securing your PC & mobile devices from the Trojans and Malware attacks; it is more about securing your networks.
+You need to secure every part of your network.
+A free and open public Wi-Fi usually brings a smile on everyone’s face, but the fact is that these open public Wi-Fi networks are highly prone to cyber-attacks, especially when you are traveling.
 There are several dangers of using a public Wi-Fi hotspot.
 In this post, we will learn about Wi-Fi security and some tips & precautions to take to securely access the Internet when traveling.
 These simple ways will protect your network from the Wi-Fi attacks on the go.

 To prevent yourself from these attacks, you first need to learn what kind of attacks your Wi-Fi network is prone to.
 Some of the trickiest and harmful attacks include Sniffing, Sidejacking, and Social Engineering.

-- Sniffing, which is a passive attack basically is based on a sniffer software which steals the data passing through a computer network.
-While the packet sniffers are actually designed for ethical hacking troubleshooting and data analysis, the cyber criminals use it for intruding in your networking and stealing the data.
+- Sniffing, which is a passive attack is based on a sniffer software which steals the data passing through a computer network.
+While the packet sniffers are designed for ethical hacking troubleshooting and data analysis, the cybercriminals use it for intruding in your networking and stealing the data.
 Some typical sniffing attacks include- LAN sniff, protocol sniff, ARP sniff, and web password sniffing.
 Hackers can steal your passwords over WiFi using this technique!

-- Social engineering is a kind of attack where the attackers trick users to break their regular security systems.
+- Social engineering is a kind of attack where the attackers trick users into breaking their regular security systems.
 It is more like conning the users.
-The commonly used social engineering attacks include- click bait, phishing, scareware and pretexting.
+The commonly used social engineering attacks include- click bait, phishing, scareware, and pretexting.

 Now when you are aware of these common Wi-Fi attacks, let’s talk about some tips & precautions to take to securely access the Internet when traveling.

-Read: How to get free WiFi anywhere on laptop or phone.
+Read: How to get free WiFi anywhere on a laptop or phone.